---

 ## The Number Most Teams Do Not Want to Know

 If you have ever pulled up AWS Cost Explorer and felt a small wave of nausea, you are not alone.
-Dev, staging, QA, and demo environments are the largest single source of cloud waste at most engineering organizations — and almost nobody has an accurate number for what they cost.
+Dev, staging, QA, and demo environments are where most of the money quietly goes, and almost nobody can tell you what they actually cost.
+The line item is real.
+The number behind it usually is not in anyone's head.

 ## The Hours Math